 You’ll also need to make sure your inverters can support the additional capacity from the added panels.
 Depending on the size of your inverter relative to your system, you may be able to add a few panels and connect them to the existing inverter.
 But if your inverter capacity is significantly less than the DC size of the new and the old system combined, you’ll need separate inverters.

 Another thing to consider is the warranty on your original installation.
 If you were happy with the company that installed your first system, it’s a good idea to stick with them if you add more panels.
 If you switch installers, you’ll risk voiding the installer’s warranty on your original system, should any issues come up down the road.
 However, not all solar installers do add-on projects.

 Adding Panels With a New Inverter

-If your new panels and old panels can’t be supported by your original inverter system, you may be able to replace it with a new one.
+If your new panels and old panels can’t be supported by your original inverter system, you may be able to replace them with a new inverters.
 Depending on the capacity installed, you could add one new large inverter whose peak power capacity can support your system’s addition.

 It may be frustrating to replace a perfectly functioning inverter with a new one, but inverters are often the most complex part of a solar system, and the part most likely to have issues.
 If the savings from your additional solar panels give you enough back in electricity savings, getting a brand new inverter may be the best option in the long run.